 Avoid Boredom and Isolation

-Without senior centers, many seniors would be entirely lost for interesting things to do and fill their time with.
+Without senior community centers, many seniors would be entirely lost for interesting things to do and fill their time with.
 Many seniors who live alone can get bored easily and that’s when they start feeling isolated as well.
 Without the company and friendship that can grow from attending a senior center, many people can really struggle.
 It can even lead to mental health problems developing for some people.
 It goes to show just how important senior centers are for many people.

 Engage Your Mind

 Engaging your mind is a key part of what you can do at a senior center.
 There are lots of activities and learning opportunities on offer and they get seniors thinking and learning.
 This is important because many people won’t have taken a class or gone out of their way to pick up a new skill for years or even decades.
 An active mind is a healthy one.
-It definitely pays off if you do decide to head to a senior center and start learning again.
+It definitely pays off if you do decide to head to a senior resource center and start learning again.

 Learn Things You Never Thought You Would

-With so many learning opportunities on offer at senior centers, there’s nothing stopping you from learning things that you never thought you would.
+With so many learning opportunities on offer at senior activity centers, there’s nothing stopping you from learning things that you never thought you would.
 Of course, each senior center is different and the activities and classes on offer there will change regularly.
 But you’ll likely find something that’s interesting to you and that allows you to expand your horizons a little.
 It’s something that we all need to do from time to time, even if it involves stepping out of our comfort zone.

 Do Things You’ve Never Done Before